 - An ‘About’ Page featured in your navigation bar: Create an ‘About’ page that features a robust and clear description of your organization, mission, and activities.
 Make sure you answer key questions like where your nonprofit is located, who it serves, and how it serves those individuals like Kiwanis International did:

-Featuring sufficient mission-specific details will help you meet the Google Ad Grant requirements and prove to visitors that your organization is reliable.
+Featuring sufficient mission-specific details will help you adhere to the Google Ad Grants website policy and prove to visitors that your organization is reliable.
 The suggestions above are a great start!

 Requirement 5) Positive User Experience